-In this section "Named Executive Officer" ("NEO") means the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO") and each of the three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers at the end of the most recently completed fiscal year and whose total salary and bonus exceeds \$150,000 as well as any additional individuals for whom disclosure would have been provided except that the individual was not serving as an officer of the Company at the end of the most recently completed financial year.
+- a) the Chief Executive Officer ("CEO") of Coppernico; - b) the Chief Financial Officer ("CFO") of Coppernico; - c) each of the three most highly compensated executive officers of Coppernico, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, who were serving as executive officers at the end of the most recently completed fiscal year and whose total compensation was, individually, more than \$150,000 per year; and - d) any additional individuals for whom disclosure would have been provided under paragraph (c) except that the individual was not serving as an executive officer of Coppernico at the end of the most recently completed financial year.

-Ivan Bebek, CEO, Stacy Rowa, CFO (on leave during 2020, now former CFO) and Elizabeth Senez, interim CFO (now CFO) are each a NEO of the Company for purposes of the following disclosure.
+Current officers Ivan Bebek, CEO, and Elizabeth Senez, CFO, are each a NEO of the Company for purposes of the following disclosure.
+Ms. Senez was acting interim CFO on the Company's formation and became permanent CFO in August 2021.